Michael Pfaff: Slipknot

-Following the dismissal of longtime Slipknot percussionist Chris Fehn in March 2019 due to him filing a lawsuit against the band, Pfaff was quickly contacted by Crahan while working on his day job about potentially replacing Fehn, which he accepted.
-He took over percussion duties, joining the band shortly before the filming of the music video for "Unsainted", the lead single off of their sixth studio album We Are Not Your Kind, released on 9 August 2019.
+Following the dismissal of longtime Slipknot percussionist and backup vocalist Chris Fehn in March 2019 due to him filing a lawsuit against the band, Pfaff was quickly contacted by Crahan while working on his day job about potentially replacing Fehn, to which he accepted.
+He took over percussion duties, joining the band shortly before the filming of the music video for "Unsainted", the lead single off of their sixth studio album We Are Not Your Kind, released on August 9, 2019.
 Due to the appearance of his mask resembling a tortilla, Pfaff was quickly nicknamed "Tortilla Man" by fans and was known primarily by this title until the band finally revealed his identity in March 2022.
-Initially brought in as a touring member, Pfaff became an official full-time member of the band when they all went into the studio to record the seventh studio album The End, So Far.
+Initially brought in as a touring member, Pfaff became an official full-time member of the band when the band and himself returned to the studio to record the seventh studio album The End, So Far.
 Pfaff sustained an ankle injury while performing on the band's 2022 European Tour.

 Personal life

-Pfaff attended New England Conservatory of Music in Boston, Massachusetts and received a masters degree in music.
+Pfaff attended New England Conservatory of Music in Boston, Massachusetts and received a master's degree in music.
 He attended Lawrence University, in Appleton, Wisconsin, for his undergraduate degree, also in music.
-He also has a wife and they have one child together.
+He also has a wife, and they have one child together.

-Pfaff has accepted the nickname Tortilla Man as of 2022 via his personal Instagram account name “tortillapfaff”.